saikrishna-koppula/AzureDataMigration/Data Migration_02/Data Ingestion_02_01/README.md

 ### ETL Project Structure

-To maintain a consistent project structure across ETL projects, we created separate folders for our database inside the **source layer**.
+To maintain a consistent project structure across ETL projects, I created separate folders for the database inside the **source layer**.
 This structure is typically used by companies for all ETL projects.
 If additional databases were included, they could be organized similarly, ensuring that each layer (Source, Stage, and Fact) remains consistent and organized.